Elizabeth Olsen questions new magazine cover: 'Does this look like me?'

 Elizabeth Olsen is questioning an image that appears on the latest cover of Empire magazine, featuring the actress alongside her "Avengers: Infinity War" co-stars.

-"Does this look like me?" she asked on Instagram, sharing a photo of the cover.
+"Does this look like me?" she asked on Instagram, sharing a photo of the cover in a since-deleted post.

 The resounding response?
 Nope.